 Q: If a resident of a nursing home has no contract with the home, can he or she still sue the home for improper care?

-A: Yes, nursing home residents (or their survivors) who are harmed due to improper care by a nursing home may recover damages under several different legal theories, even in the absence of a contract.
-A resident might have a cause of action that arises out of negligent personal supervision and care, negligent hiring and retention of employees, negligent maintenance of the premises, or negligent selection or maintenance of equipment.
-In addition, a nursing home resident who has been abused can pursue damages for assault and battery.
+A: Yes.
+Nursing home residents (or their survivors) who are harmed due to improper care by a nursing home may recover damages under several different legal theories, even in the absence of a contract.

 Q: What rights do residents of nursing homes have?

 A: The Medicare program requires nursing homes receiving funding to be free from verbal, sexual, physical and mental abuse, and any physical or chemical restraint that is imposed for purposes of discipline or convenience, rather than to treat a medical condition.
-Restraints may be used upon the written order of a physician who specifies the duration and circumstances under which the restraints are to be used, but only to insure the safety of the resident or other residents.
 If a nursing home is not regulated by federal statute, its residents will still have rights under state laws, which vary from state to state.

 Nursing Home Injuries - An Overview